-Appearances again - her subconscious (the box and its contents) might not impact on her because she's a new person now, dressed in an unfamiliar yet disturbing outfit.
-A moon suit, symbol of the feminine, a funeral veil signifying a death and mourning.
+Appearances again - her subconscious (the box and its contents) might not impact her because she's a new person now, dressed in an unfamiliar yet disturbing outfit.
+A moon suit, a symbol of the feminine, and a funeral veil signify a death and mourning.

 She needs to be protected, hence the appearance in typical beekeeping garb.
-She reassures herself that, because she is not the nourishing type, or useful source, there's no reason for dangerous attack.
+She reassures herself that, because she is not the nourishing type or useful source, there's no reason for a dangerous attack.

 Looking ahead one day, when things will be different tomorrow - the bees will be released because they won't do harm when they're freed.

-The single line, breaking free from the poem's main structure like the bees.
+The single line breaks free from the poem's main structure like the bees.
 This last line echoes with the second line of the second stanza....overnight...temporary...as if she is saying to herself one of two things:

 - I will have to live with these deep-seated dark energies but not for long.
 And anyway, I may not open the box.